apache/tvm/docs/dev/hybrid_script.md

 c = tvm.placeholder((100, 99), name='c')
 tvm.hybrid.parse(outer_product, [a, b, c]) # return an ir root of this function
 ````
-**TODO**: If we pass these tvm tensors to this function, it returns a op node:
+If we pass these tvm tensors to this function, it returns a op node:
 ````Python
 a = tvm.placeholder((100, ), name='a')
 b = tvm.placeholder((99, ), name='b')
 c = tvm.placeholder((100, 99), name='c')
 op = outer_product(a, b, c) # return the corresponding op node
 ````
+**This function is still under construction**

 #### Scheduling

 **Under construction, not truly supported yet.**